cswank/rex/README.md

     	w.Write([]byte("things"))
     }

-The supported HTTP methods are Get, Post, Put, Delete, and Patch.
+The supported HTTP methods are Get, Post, Put, Delete, Patch, and Head.

 When you create a new Router you must pass in a name.
 When getting the vars from a request the name of the router must be passed in.